lavafroth/lavafroth.github.io/content/post/working-with-luks-file-stashes.md

 cryptsetup luksFormat stash.img --header stash.img.luks
 ```

-## Fromatting the drive with a filesystem
+## Formatting the drive with a filesystem

 Super user privileges are required for this action.
 Run the following as root.